This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 To be honest, before all of this happened, I never thought about decorating my car and driving by someone’s house honking and waving.
 But now it doesn’t seem that out of the ordinary.
 And it’s a great way to celebrate a birthday from a distance.

-Plus, hosting a birthday parade is really fun.
+Plus, planning a birthday parade is really fun.
 First, decorating the family car let’s everyone get creative.
 We love hanging streamers, writing messages on the glass and putting balloons in the back window.
 It’s become a cool family project and every time that we do it, we get a bit more imaginative.

 Second, surprising someone we care about by driving by their house and making a fuss has been wonderful.
 Even from a distance.
 I love the look on their faces when they unexpectedly see the line up of cars start coming down the street and realize that we are all there to celebrate their special day.